 In the diagram, I also have added two QT GUI Sink to check the signals in that points.

 The next figure shows the frequency spectrum of the output signal.
 That signal contains the sound that out speakers will reproduce.
 We can see that the majority of the signal is contained in the first 7 kHz.

 This block also allows us to see a cascade display, showing as red as more appears that frequency

-Radio exists since more than a 100 years, but the way that we receive and process the radio signal has change.
-Inside the first receptors we can find many inductors, capacitor, operational amplifiers, analog multipliers.. and each of those elements execute only one function.
-Now we only need a RF IC that is in charge of all the analog stuffs for high frequency (multiplier, amplifier, filtering…), and an FPGA that is in charge of the configuration of the RF IF and all the digital processing in low frequency, that is the case of the USRP B205mini.
-If we want more integration in the market exists several solutions like the Zynq US+ RFSOC that includes RF tranceivers, or the RTL2832U.
+Radio exists for more than 100 years, but the way that we receive and process the radio signal has changed.
+Inside the first receptors, we can find many inductors, capacitors, operational amplifiers, analog multipliers.. and each of those elements executes only one function.
+Now we only need an RF IC that is in charge of all the analog stuff for high frequency (multiplier, amplifier, filtering…), and an FPGA that is in charge of the configuration of the RF IF and all the digital processing in low frequency, that is the case of the USRP B205mini.
+If we want more integration in the market we can find several solutions like the Zynq US+ RFSOC that includes RF tranceivers, or the RTL2832U.
 Whatever, receiving and playing with radio signals is becoming easier and easier, making it more affordable for everyone.
 Happy World Radio Day!